-If you have it, use LMII's "cant" file to taper the sides of the frets, leaving about 1/16" of marker in the middle.
+If the frets are very flat, use LMII's "cant" file to taper the sides of the frets, leaving about 1/16" of marker in the middle.
+Not necessary if you use the Stew Mac Z file.

 Use the crowning file to take off all but a thin line of the marker in the middle of the fret.
 That thin line is the contact point of the string.